Sskutushev/AIRBRO/docs/07_CI_CD.md

   - **Goal:** Ensure the project can be successfully built for production.

 - **`e2e` (End-to-End tests):**
-  - _Currently this job is commented out and does not run._
-  - In the future, it will run end-to-end tests using Playwright, which simulate actions of a real user in the browser.
+  - Runs end-to-end tests using Playwright, which simulate actions of a real user in the browser.

 ---